-The Isosorbide Mononitrate Extended-Release Tablets, USP is an oral extended-release formulation of ISMN, the major active metabolite of isosorbide dinitrate; most of the clinical activity of the dinitrate is attributable to the mononitrate.
+Isosorbide mononitrate extended-release tablet are an oral extended-release formulation of ISMN, the major active metabolite of isosorbide dinitrate; most of the clinical activity of the dinitrate is attributable to the mononitrate.

-metabolite of isosorbide dinirate; most of the clinical activity of the dinitrate is attributable to the mononitrate.
-The principal pharmacological action of ISMN and all organic intrates in general is relaxation of vascular smooth muscle, producing dilatation of peripheral arteries and veins, especially the latter.
-Dilatation of the veins promotes peripheral pooling of blood, decreases venous return to the heart, thereby reducing left ventricular end-diastolic pressure and pulmonary capillary wedge pressure (preload).
+The principal pharmacological action of ISMN and all organic nitrates in general is relaxation of vascular smooth muscle, producing dilatation of peripheral arteries and veins, especially the latter.
+Dilatation of the veins promotes peripheral pooling of blood and decreases venous return to the heart, thereby reducing left ventricular end-diastolic pressure and pulmonary capillary wedge pressure (preload).
 Arteriolar relaxation reduces systemic vascular resistance, systolic arterial pressure and mean arterial pressure (afterload).
 Dilatation of the coronary arteries also occurs.
 The relative importance of preload reduction, afterload reduction, and coronary dilatation remains undefined.